I’ve been wanting to put a post like this together for a long time!

 This is also the phase when PMS may strike and the hormonal fluctuations may make your skin break out.
 Lower estrogen levels mean less collagen so your skin may not feel as plump or glowy.
 Combat this with gentler products and all of the foods above.
 Do restorative or body resistance exercises instead of high intensity cardio workouts.

-The foods below are warming, detoxifying and grounding.
+The foods on the chart below are warming, detoxifying and grounding.
 They include plenty of fiber and natural sugars to combat cravings.
 Other foods to focus on include jicama, garlic, onions, parsnips, jackfruit, persimmons, raisins, dandelion and millet.